2025 Ghanaian Air Force Harbin Z-9 crash: Passengers and crew

 The occupants were identified as Minister of Defence Edward Omane Boamah, Minister for Environment Ibrahim Murtala Muhammed, acting deputy national security coordinator Limuna Mohammed Muniru, vice chairman of the ruling National Democratic Congress (NDC) Samuel Sarpong, former parliamentary candidate Samuel Aboagye, Squadron Leader Peter Bafemi Anala, Flying Officer Twum Ampadu and Sergeant Ernest Addo Mensah.

 President John Mahama had originally been scheduled to attend the event, but instead delegated the ministers to represent him due to a concurrent occasion.

 Crash

-According to the Ghana Armed Forces, the helicopter took off from Kotoka International Airport in Accra at 9:12 a.m., heading northwest into the interior toward the gold-mining area for an event about tackling illegal mining at the Obuasi Black Park in Obuasi, Ashanti Region, when it went off the radar.
+According to the Ghana Armed Forces, the helicopter took off from Accra International Airport in Accra at 9:12 a.m., heading northwest into the interior toward the gold-mining area for an event about tackling illegal mining at the Obuasi Black Park in Obuasi, Ashanti Region, when it went off the radar.
 The helicopter's wreckage was found later, with all of the victims being burnt beyond recognition in a post-crash fire.

 Footage of the crash site showed debris on fire in a forest as people circled around to help.
 The crash was one of Ghana's worst air disasters in more than a decade.